anamgonzalez/Porfolio_current/src/content/hero/index.md

 ---
 title: 'Hi, my name is'
-name: 'Brittany Chiang'
+name: 'Ana Gonzalez'
-subtitle: 'I build things for the web.'
+subtitle: 'I am a designer and developer'
-contactText: 'Get In Touch'
+contactText: 'Contact me'
 ---

-I'm a software engineer based in Boston, MA specializing in building (and occasionally designing) exceptional, high-quality websites and applications.
+Hello!
+I'm Ana, a software developer based in Miami, FL.
+I am a designer and developer who enjoys creating websites that are user friendly and beautiful.